Board of Directors

 Board size and composition

-The board is comprised of 11 directors: eight physician directors and three non-physician directors.
-All directors are elected directly by the OMA membership.
-Directors are elected for a two-year term and may stand for re-election up to three times (six years maximum).
-All directors assume office immediately following the Annual General Meeting (AGM), typically held in May.
+The board comprises eight physicians and three non-physician directors who are elected by members for a two-year term and may stand for re-election up to three times.
+All directors assume office following the Annual General Meeting.

-Observer positions are held by the president-elect, the immediate past president and the chair of the general assembly.
+Observer positions are held by the president-elect, immediate past president, and the chair of the General Assembly.

 The board is broadly diverse with a good mix across clinical specialties, career stage and gender distribution, as well as governance, business and finance and industry expertise among the public members.